khanhptnk/yrc/docs/source/tutorials/coord.rst

 Training a coordination policy is very similar to training a single agent, thanks to YRC's standardized abstractions for algorithms, policies, and environments.
 The main differences are the configuration arguments and the need to wrap the base environments with `CoordEnv`.

+We will reuse the script `examples/procgen_yrc.py <https://github.com/khanhptnk/yrc/blob/main/examples/procgen_yrc.py>`_.

 0. Refresher: What is CoordEnv?
 -------------------------------

 A `CoordEnv` represents the POMDP presented to the coordination policy.
-It is implemented as a Gym environment and consists of a base environment, a novice, and an expert policy.
+It is implemented as a Gym environment and comprises a base environment, a novice, and an expert policy.

 The action space contains two actions: ``NOVICE`` and ``EXPERT``, corresponding to querying the novice or the expert for the next decision.
 When an action is chosen, the corresponding agent is queried for a base environment action.
 This action is then fed into the base environment to obtain the next state and reward.